General Portfolio PPI Claim

 If you were mis-sold PPI by General Portfolio, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to General Portfolio, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against General Portfolio, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by General Portfolio, PPI was usually added to a customer's policy by General Portfolio, in some cases without their knowledge.
-General Portfolio were known to reject a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by General Portfolio, PPI may have been added to a customer's policy by General Portfolio, in some cases without their knowledge.
+General Portfolio may have disapproved a credit application if PPI was refused by the customer.

 General Portfolio PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by General Portfolio.

-There are many examples of General Portfolio mis-selling PPI, some consumers were not even made aware by General Portfolio that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by General Portfolio that it was optional.
+There are many examples of General Portfolio mis-selling PPI, some consumers were not even made aware by General Portfolio that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by General Portfolio that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to General Portfolio, and this was not disclosed to you at the point of sale, then you would be due PPI compensation from General Portfolio.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to General Portfolio, and this was not revealed to you at the point of sale, then you would be due compensation from General Portfolio.